 “At first I was very scared,” he said, recalling his first day at the mine at age 11.
 “All that darkness is spooky.”
 A few years later he was in the tunnels sifting rocks when he spotted a group of men carrying a dead body.
 It was an accident, and that became his new fear: getting killed.
 “If you go up,” he said, “you don’t know if you will come back down.”

-Unlike the laboring urchins that Dickens documented in 1800s England, who were exploited by sinister and unscrupulous industrialists, today’s child laborer is often self-employed, struggling to make a few bucks in an informal economy whose rules and rewards are ever changing.
-That’s why today’s child labor is so difficult to derail—there is no clear enemy besides poverty, plain and simple.
+Unlike the labouring urchins that Dickens documented in 1800s England, who were exploited by sinister and unscrupulous industrialists, today’s child labourer is often self-employed, struggling to make a few bucks in an informal economy whose rules and rewards are ever changing.
+That’s why today’s child labour is so difficult to derail—there is no clear enemy besides poverty, plain and simple.